Return to main page

 • Eze 45:21 - "In the first month, on the 14th day of the month, you shall have the Passover

-Given these issues, it could be said that Passover is the 14th day beginning at sunset.
-However, if one uses the logic that:
+Passover is the 14th day beginning at sunset so really on the 15th.
+If one uses the logic that

 Wednesday is an important day like the Pentecost on the 15th and that Jesus followed the Essene calendar,